+According to studies by Morozov & Belaya (► in Walter 1981), the production of natural giant tall shrubs is even greater on the always moist and nutrient-rich soils of the floodplains on Kamchatka and Sakhalin.

 Kamchatka belongs to the subarctic zone with low Betula ermanii forests.
-The growing season is 90 to 110 days (mean frost-free period only 64 days), mean temperatures are 3.5, June 10.6, July 14.3, August 13.3 and September 7.2 °C in May.
+The growing season is 90 to 110 days (mean frost-free period only 64 days), mean temperatures are 3.5°, June 10.6°, July 14.3°, August 13.3° and September 7.2 °C in May.
 Tall shrubs reach 3.5 m in height, with Filipendula camtschatica, Senecio cannabifolium, and Heracleum dulce dominating (◘ Fig. C-18).
-According to Hulten (1932), bears sleep in them during the day, catching salmon in the river.
-The maximum standing phytomass reaches 31 t-ha-1 (of which 10 t-ha-1 are underground).
-Because some of the shoots die during the growing season, primary production is higher than the maximum herbaceous phytomass and probably exceeds 16 to 20 t-ha-1-a-1 despite the short growing season.
+According to Hulten (1932), bears sleep in them during most of the day, catching salmon in the river.
+The maximum standing phytomass reaches 31 t • ha-1 (of which 10 t • ha-1 are underground).
+Because some of the shoots die during the growing season, primary production is higher than the maximum herbaceous phytomass and probably exceeds 16 to 20 t•ha-1•a-1 despite the short growing season.
 The tall herbaceous plants are used as livestock feed in the form of silage.
 On southern Sakhalin, which is much further south (about 45°N), with a warmer climate and mixed deciduous and coniferous forests, even higher values were obtained.
 The frost-free period on Sakhalin is 145 to 155 days and the mean temperature of the warmest month is 18°C. The tall shrubs here grow up to 4.5 m high, and their composition is similar to that on Kamchatka, but they are more heterogeneous, as different species dominate locally.
 A leaf area index of 13 to 14 is given for stands dominated by Filipendula, and as high as 18 to 21 when Polygonum sachalinense is dominant, which is only possible if the tall shrubs receive additional side light, for example from the river side.
-This might explain the enormous annual above-ground phytomass produced, reaching 30 t-ha-1 (total phytomass 70 t-ha-1) when Polygonum dominates.
-Thus, small-scale primary production could reach the record value of over 38 t-ha-1-a-1.
+This might explain the enormous annual above-ground phytomass produced, reaching 30 t • ha-1 • a-1 (total phytomass 70 t • ha-1) when Polygonum dominates.
+Thus, small-scale primary production could reach the record value of over 38 t•ha-1•a-1.

+Fig. C-18 a: Upper Kamchatka River with floodplain.
+A narrow bear path runs directly along the river bank (grass strip), behind it high shrubs of Filipendula camtschatica grow in front of the gallery forest of Salix sachalinensis with scrawny stems.
+On the hill there is a forest of Betula ermanii (photo: Breckle); b: High shrub formation with Delphinium and Heracleum at the upper forest border in Georgia (photo: E. Fischer).

-Whether the primary production of high papyrus stands in the tropics is even higher is not known.
+Whether the primary production of high Papyrus stands in the tropics is even higher is not known.
 It must be borne in mind that in the tropics the respiration losses due to the high night-time temperatures are very great, so that despite the high values of gross production, net production is greatly reduced.

-Very lush tall shrubs are also known from the western Caucasus Mountains (► Fig. C-18, right) from the subalpine stage (Walter 1974) and not quite as tall in the Alps in the area of the likewise subalpine Alnus viridis stands, which indirectly assimilate atmospheric nitrogen, which also benefits the soil.
+Very lush tall shrubs are also known from the western Caucasus Mountains (► Fig. C-18, right) from the subalpine belt (Walter 1974) and not quite as tall in the Alps in the area of the likewise subalpine Alnus viridis stands, which indirectly assimilate atmospheric nitrogen, which also benefits the soil.
 However, exact production values are probably not available in either case.

-Tall perennial grasses on moist, nutrient-rich sites also produce a large phytomass annually, for example, about 35 t-ha-1 of phytomass (annual production 18 t-ha-1) is reported for the 2.3 m tall reeds (Phragmites) on the lower Amu-Darja.
+Tall perennial grasses on moist, nutrient-rich sites also produce a large phytomass annually, for example, about 35 t • ha-1 of phytomass (annual production 18 t • ha-1) is reported for the 2.3 m tall reeds (Phragmites) on the lower Amu-Darya.

 11 Peculiarities of the material cycles of different ecosystems